 Schumer also renewed his calls for universal background checks, which would have done jack squat to prevent either of last weekend’s attacks.

 You see, body armor has no offensive use.
 None at all.
-It’s purely a defensive measure, something a lot of people have as a “just in case” kind of thing.
-The body armor industry is fairly large yet we don’t hear a lot about criminals wearing armor.
+It’s a purely defensive measure, something a lot of people have as a “just in case” kind of thing.
+The body armor industry is fairly large, yet we don’t hear a lot about criminals wearing armor.
 That’s because it’s law-abiding citizens supporting these companies with their patronage.

-Undoubtedly, there will be some who argue that there’s no reason at all for private citizens to have armor, but that simply betrayed their ignorance of the issue.
+Undoubtedly, there will be some who argue that there’s no reason at all for private citizens to have armor, but that betrays their ignorance of the issue.
 Body armor is routinely worn during firearms training such as close-quarters battle training.
 In other words, if you go to a class where you’re learning to fight inside of a room, there’s a good chance you’ll be required to wear body armor.
 This is as a safety measure since accidents can happen and you’re in a 360-degree shooting environment.
 While care can be taken, stuff happens.
 The armor is there to protect the student.

 What Schumer is proposing would make life more difficult for all of those people, and for what?
 There’s no indication that either the El Paso killer or the Dayton killer would have been denied.

 Besides, it’s already illegal for criminals to buy armor, but they do it.
 The FBI has to sign off on people buying guns from licensed dealers, yet we still see criminals getting their hands on those as well.
-What reason is there to believe this will actually accomplish anything?
+What reason is there to believe this will accomplish anything?

-Which is par for the course when it comes to legislation supported by Schumer.
+And that’s par for the course when it comes to legislation supported by Schumer.